Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Introduction

 In our description of hybrid statistics, exclusive events play a critical role in the appropriate definition of ensembles.
 Mutually exclusive events of a statistical system are those that can be differentiated by measuring observable quantities of the system \cite{Cafaro2013}.
 For a classical statistical system whose observables can be perfectly measured, mutually exclusive events are simple events that contain different points of the phase space.
 If however, observables are only measurable of a subset of phase space, or it is coarse grained (two different points too close together cannot be distinguished due to measurement resolution or because it is a non-physical quantity what makes them differ), then different situations arise with alternative definitions of mutually exclusive events.

 In quantum mechanics, due to its probabilistic nature different approaches can be taken.
 On the one hand, statistical quantum systems can be treated in the same way as classical systems, identifying mutually exclusive events as simple events with different points of the phase space (in this case, a projective Hilbert space), with expectation values of observables as the tool to differentiate events.
 This approach was proposed in the mid of the 20th century \cite{Schrodinger1952, Khinchin1960} and developed later \cite{Bender2005, Brody2005, Naudts2006}, and it is used in fields such as quantum gravity \cite{Balasubramanian2024, Hawking1988, Kudler-Flam2021}.
-However, as we discussed in a previous article \cite{Alonso2015}, these models lack the extensivity properties that we expect from a thermodynamic model.
+On the other hand, as we discussed in a previous article \cite{Alonso2015}, these models lack the extensivity properties that we expect from thermodynamic systems when interaction is either local or exhibits screening of large distance correlations.
+This limits significantly the use for systems where electromagnetic interaction plays an important role, such as molecular systems or materials.

 Instead, other approaches take into account that measurements are probabilistic and only certain values can be obtained as results of measurements for each observable \cite{Hall2016, Neumann1955}.
 This implies that only those events that always provide different measurements for at least one observable can be considered to be mutually exclusive.
 Mutually exclusive events are thus linked to orthogonal eigenvectors of operators on the Hilbert space describing the states of the quantum system.
 In this article, we follow this approach and extend its properties to the description of statistical hybrid systems.